gts-software/infrastructure-playbooks/readme.md

 # Infrastructure Playbooks

 This project provides a set of Ansible playbooks for a Docker-centric world.
-Use them to set up single servers and projects on top of it.
+Use them to set up servers and projects on top of it.
 It supports logging and backup out of the box.

 Please have a look at the following projects too:
 - [infrastructure-playbooks/templates/inventory](https://github.com/core-process/infrastructure-playbooks/tree/master/templates/inventory)